-Ex-‘Vanderpump Rules’ Star Stassi Schroeder’s Wine Line Get Discontinued, See Her Past Joke About Being Fired
+Ex-‘Vanderpump Rules’ Star Stassi Schroeder’s Wine Line Gets Discontinued, See Her Past Joke About Being Fired

 Stassi Schroeder’s wine line, Witches of WeHo, which she once shared with her Vanderpump Rules co-stars, Kristen Doute and Katie Maloney, has been discontinued by its maker, Nocking Point.

-On Tuesday, hours after Bravo confirmed Stassi was fired from their reality star, along with Kristen, Max Boyens, and Brett Caprioni, Nocking Point revealed it would no longer be making or selling the drinks.
+On Tuesday, hours after Bravo confirmed Stassi was fired from their reality show, along with Kristen, Max Boyens, and Brett Caprioni, Nocking Point revealed it would no longer be making or selling the drinks.

 “The term of our agreement with the ladies expired months ago and we have taken any remaining inventory down from the website,” a rep for Nocking Point told Us Weekly magazine on Tuesday, June 9.

-As the outlet explained, Stassi and her co-stars released a pinot grigio, called Basic Witch Potion No. 1, in February 2019 and a Potion No. 2 Basic Witch Rosé in July of last year during filming on the eighth season of Vanderpump Rules.
+As the outlet explained, Stassi and her co-stars released a pinot grigio, called Basic Witch Potion No. 1, in February 2019 and a Potion No. 2 Basic Witch Rosé in July of last year during the filming of the eighth season of Vanderpump Rules.

 As for the Witches of WeHo rosé, that beverage has also been removed from the website of Nocking Point.

-In addition to cutting ties with Stassi and her cast mates after her firing from Vanderpump Rules, Nocking Point released a statement in which they vowed to stand in solidarity with the black community following the May 25 death of George Floyd, who died during an arrest after a police officer knelt on his neck for nearly nine minutes.
+In addition to cutting ties with Stassi and her castmates after her firing from Vanderpump Rules, Nocking Point released a statement in which they vowed to stand in solidarity with the black community following the May 25 death of George Floyd, who died during an arrest after a police officer knelt on his neck for nearly nine minutes.

 In other Stassi news, the now-ex-reality star recently made headlines after a past post on Instagram included a joke about Bravo firing her.